Fabulosu/Fabulosu/README.md

 ###

-I'm Edward from Romania.<br><br>- 💻 I'm currently looking for work.<br>- ⚡ In my free time I like to practice and learn new skills.
+I'm Edward from Romania.<br><br>- 💻 I'm currently looking for internships.<br>- ⚡ In my free time I like to practice and learn new skills.

 ###